 All these treasures lie beneath the peaceful hills of West Virginia, waiting for your exploration and discovery.
 If it sounds fantastic, that’s because it is.
 As one visitor to Organ Cave remarked, “I’ve been all over the world and seen and done a lot of things.
 The only experience that ever topped this one is hiking to the bottom of the Grand Canyon with my son.”

 With several tours from which to choose, from easy to physically challenging, from 1 hour to “The Undernighter,” (where you’re asked to bring a sleeping bag) for anyone from the casual tourist to the serious caver, you’ll see gypsum flowers, three-toed sloth fossils and equipment left behind by General Lee’s underground ammunition factory, which supplied 75% of the gunpowder used by the Rebels in the Civil War.
+(Please note, the cave is currently closed for renovations and will reopen later in 2021.)

 The biggest thing you’ll walk away with?
 A sense of mystery that can’t be put in words.
-An ancient feeling of wonder at this different world, untouched, that no one has ever seen to in its entirety.
+An ancient feeling of wonder at this different world, untouched, that no one has ever seen in its entirety.

 The enormous gift shop, rock shop and museum at Lost World Caverns boasts the cast of a T-Rex skull and a Triceratops head so seemingly authentic the Smithsonian borrowed it to make its model in DC.